 When researching spots to explore, my friend Chris from Last Adventurer told me about the North Fork of Big Pine and it’s blue glacial lakes (not unlike those in Banff).
-I was immediately excited as I had never seen this area before, so we grabbed a permit and set out to backpack the area in late September.
-This ended up being the perfect time, as there were fewer people and the colors were starting to change; but honestly, any chance you get to explore this fantastic place you should for sure take.
-Here is all the info.
+I was immediately excited as I had never seen this area before, so we grabbed a permit and set out to backpack the area in late September 2016.
+This ended up being a perfect time, as there were fewer people, and the colors were starting to change.
+Honestly though, any chance you get to explore this fantastic place, you should for sure take.
+Here is all the information.

 - 13 miles round trip to get to Second / Third Lake.
 Another 7 to make it to the glacier

 - 2,000 feet of elevation gain to Second Lake, 4,500 to Palisades Glacier

 - Must have a bear canister here and be prepared to filter water

 - This information is from my trip in 2016